insight-platform/Similari/README.md

 * SORT with Mahalanobis metric (MahaSort);
 * VisualSORT - DeepSORT-like tracker with euclidean/cosine metric for visual features and IoU/Mahalanobis metric for positional tracking.

+Python API classes and functions can be explored [here](assets/documentation/python/api.md).

 ### Build Python API in Docker